 Thrive Leads is a powerful all-in-one email opt-in form builder and list building plugin for WordPress.

-The software comes with a host of predesigned opt-in form templates, A/B split testing tools, analytical and conversion metric tools, and more.
-Click to more about Thrive Leads and purchase here.
+The software comes with a host of predesigned opt-in form templates, A/B split testing tools, analytical and conversion metric tools, and much more.

 1. MailChimp signup forms and response email settings

-Let me share with you exactly how I have these setup for my website Magnet4Blogging.
+Let me share with you exactly how I have these setup for my website here at Magnet4Blogging.

 It’s very simple because most of the settings and configurations are actually made in Thrive Leads and not MailChimp.

-Although I do add some small customization to the opt-in forms in MailChimp, I prefer to use my own custom built forms using Thrive Leads.
+Although I do add some small customization to the opt-in forms in MailChimp, I prefer to use my own custom built forms using the Thrive Leads canvas.

 - Opt-in confirmation email